shereshevskiy/otus_deep_learning_dle-2020-04/README.md

-# Neural Networks in Python by OTUS
+# Course "Neural Networks in Python" by OTUS
 __Course on Neural Networks, Deep Learning and Their Applications for tasks CV, NLP and Reinforcement Learning__

 **6 months plus graduation project**